bigtreetech/docs/docs/Panda_RGB_Controller.md

 ## **Product Overview**

-Panda RGB Controller is designed for wirelessly controlling RGB light strips, which can interact with printers when paired with external RGB light strips.
+The Panda RGB Controller enables wireless control of up to two RGB light strips.
+You can set them to a custom display pattern or synchronize them with your 3D printer's activity.

 ## **Product Features**